gerdemb/beanpost/README.md

 - _Tolerances_: Defined explicitly in the commodity table, not derived automatically.
 - _Documents_: Stored as byte data inside the database, with support for import and export.
 - _Balance directive name_: Beancount `Balance` directives are stored in the assertion table for clarity.
+- _Lot matching_: The logic for matching lots for cost basis has not been tested thoroughly and may not match lots in the exact same way as beancount does.

 ## Conclusions

-Implementing most of beancount's functionality with PostgreSQL was surprisingly straightforward.
+Implementing most of beancount's core functionality with PostgreSQL was surprisingly straightforward.
 While some features are missing, adding them shouldn't be a major challenge.
 The main advantage of PostgreSQL is the ability to easily query and manipulate data, which can sometimes be difficult with simple text files.
-However, simple text files have the benefit of being more accessible and user-friendly, suggesting that a front-end might be required to make this database more accessible.
+However, simple text files have the benefit of being more accessible and user-friendly, a front-end will be required to make this a truely useful project.

 I have tested this with a personal beancount file containing about 10,000 entries, spanning four years, with transactions in multiple currencies and various accounts.
 So far, I haven't found any discrepancies between the original beancount file and the exported data from beanpost.
 I'd love to hear about your experiences with beanpost—please drop me a line!